'How I knew I had ovarian cancer’: Survivors and caregiver discuss symptoms

 Bloating, diarrhea and abdominal pain are three of the most common symptoms of ovarian cancer.
 They’re also some of the easiest to overlook.
-Perhaps it’s because they can also be signs of so many other conditions, including indigestion, a stomach virus, and even the cramps that can accompany a woman’s menstrual cycle.
+Perhaps it’s because they can also be signs of so many other conditions, including indigestion, a stomach virus, and even the cramps that can accompany a normal menstrual cycle.

 Some women experience such severe bloating that it distorts their appearance.
-“I looked like I was nine months pregnant,” recalls Careli Ann Garza, who was 32 when she was diagnosed in 2020.

 A new memory jogger for ovarian cancer symptoms